sjtrny/simpleton/README.md

 # simpleton

-The Simpleton flight controller is the next evolution in flight controllers.
+The Simpleton flight controller.
+[NO LONGER UNDER DEVELOPMENT]

 Features of Simpleton: